ears99/Dice/README.md

 7. d100

 After selecting an option, a prompt will appear, asking you to input a number for the number of times to roll the dice you selected.
-Once it's done rolling, the program will exit.
+Once it's done rolling, the program will automatically return you to the main menu.
+It can't clear the screen after a key is pressed (although I assume that's an error on my part, and for that I apologize).

 ### Compiling
 To compile the program, you will need: